Veterinarian Reviewed on June 14, 2012 by Paulina Nelega, RH

 For many centuries, marshmallow root has been used to effectively heal bruises and burns.
 It was also applied to areas where there were muscle aches and sprains and inflammations.
 The marshmallow root was considered to have properties that would help boost immunity.
 The tea made from the roots and leaves was also used as an expectorant in treating whooping cough and bronchitis.

 The more modern day uses of marshmallow root include being used as a demulcent.
-The marshmallow root is said to soothe inflamed mucous membranes.
+The marshmallow root is said to soothe and soften inflamed gastric mucous membranes.
+It is also commonly used as a natural astringent.
+The marshmallow root has a binding effect and helps to keep a check on hemorrhages and coagulation of proteins.
 Marshmallow root also works as an expectorant; providing relief against bronchitis and irritating coughs and sore throats.
-It soothes the mucous membranes.
-It also provides relief against constipation.
+It soothes the mucous membranes and it prevents lung congestion.
+It also solves the problem of water retention.
+The marshmallow root is said to increase the secretion and easy flow of urine and is a great diuretic.
+This helps prevent kidney problems.
+It also helps in bowel movements and provides relief against constipation as an effective laxative.
+The marshmallow root also helps to promote the flow of milk in women who are nursing.